 Some of the easier ways of making this happen include joining the professional bodies in your industry that allow you to create a profile on their website.
 If any of your practitioners have contributed to academic papers, then it may well be worth contacting the publishers and see if you can get a mention on their websites in virtue of their contributions.

-If you are in a particularly competitive field or location, then PR type of activities can be a great way of getting these mentions.
+If you are in a particularly competitive field or location, PR can be a great way of getting these mentions.

 Contributions to popular medical blogs and magazines (Healthline, for example) will help improve the authoritativeness of your practice’s website so long as these websites take scientific rigor seriously.

-Many of these publications are hungry for expert contributors, so contacting their editors about ways that you can offer insight into the topics they cover can result in you getting mentioned on their site.
+Many of these publications are hungry for expert contributors, so contacting their editors about ways to offer insight into the topics they cover can result in you getting mentioned on their site.

 One of the consequences of Google’s “medic update” is that the search engine ranks actual medical practices over health blogs.
-This makes sense since health blogs can be written by anyone, and Google actively does not want to rank medical content that is not written by an expert in their field.
+This makes sense since anyone can write health blogs, and Google actively does not want to rank medical content that an expert in their field does not write.

 - Having reviews from patients